A Nadel vanishing theorem for metrics with minimal singularities on big line bundles: Preliminaries

-It is an interesting question to ask whether or not $\mathcal{I}_{+}(\varphi)$ agrees with $\mathcal{I}(\varphi)$ for a psh function $\varphi$, which was first posed in \cite{DEL00}.
-It is a natural question, but it has been an open problem.
-It is known that $\mathcal{I}_{+}(\varphi) = \I{\varphi}$ holds when $\varphi$ has analytic singularities, but unfortunately $h_{\min}$ does not always have analytic singularities (see Section 4).
-This question is also related to the openness conjecture of Demailly-Koll\'ar.
-Recently, Berndtsson announced that this conjecture was affirmatively solved in \cite{Ber13}.
-However the openness conjecture does not, at least directly, imply that $\mathcal{I}_{+}(\varphi) = \I{\varphi}$ holds.
-See \cite[Proposition 3.2]{Kim10} for relations between this question and the openness conjecture.
+It is an interesting question to ask whether or not $\mathcal{I}_{+}(\varphi)$ agrees with $\mathcal{I}(\varphi)$ for a psh function $\varphi$, which is called the strong openness conjecture (see \cite{DEL00}).
+It is a natural question, but it had been an open problem before Guan and Zhou solved the strong openness conjecture in \cite{GZ13} (see also \cite{Hie14} and \cite{Ber13}).
+Although their celebrated results imply the main theorem, our proof does not need the openness conjecture.